Rectal Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Stage Information for Rectal Cancer

 - Sarcoma.
-(See the PDQ summary on Adult Soft Tissue Sarcoma Treatment for more information.)
+(Refer to the PDQ summary on Adult Soft Tissue Sarcoma Treatment for more information.)

 - Lymphoma.
-(See the PDQ summary on Adult Hodgkin Lymphoma Treatment for more information.)
+(Refer to the PDQ summary on Adult Hodgkin Lymphoma Treatment for more information.)

 - Carcinoid tumors.
-(See the PDQ summary on Gastrointestinal Carcinoid Tumors Treatment for more information.)
+(Refer to the PDQ summary on Gastrointestinal Carcinoid Tumors Treatment for more information.)

 - Melanoma.
-(See the PDQ summary on Melanoma Treatment for more information.)
+(Refer to the PDQ summary on Melanoma Treatment for more information.)